If you’ve been exposed, the first step is to fill out Occupational Health’s Screening Form. Occupational Health will contact you with next steps.

 - Second, Occupational Health will determine if the exposure involved an aerosol-generating procedure such as intubation, open suctioning, BiPAP/CPAP, etc., and whether the employee was wearing all the recommended PPE, including an N95 respirator (or PAPR), eye protection, gown, and gloves.

-If an employee is found to have a high-risk exposure based on the factors above, the general duration of self-quarantine is 14 days.
-This time frame is based on the incubation period from exposure to development of infection, which ranges between two and 14 days, with an average of about five to six days.
+If an employee is not fully vaccinated and found to have a high-risk exposure based on the factors above, the general duration of self-quarantine is either 7 days with a negative test at the end of that quarantine period or 10 days without a negative test.
+This recommended time frame is based on the incubation period from exposure to development of infection, which ranges between two and 14 days, with an average of about five to six days.
 This self-quarantine duration could change if the employee develops symptoms, tests positive for COVID-19, or has another high-risk exposure to a COVID-positive individual during this time period.

 A member of the Occupational Health contact tracing team will contact an employee and conduct an interview to assess the level of any potential exposure.
 This will include questions about their patterns at work, including their usual practices in wearing their masks and other PPE, and any potential exposure to COVID-positive individuals outside of work.
-Based on the results, they will be assigned a risk assessment – either “high risk” or “not high risk” – and given direction on whether they can return to work or need to self-quarantine.
+This will also include questions about their vaccination status.
+Based on the results of this interview, they will be assigned a risk assessment – either “high risk” or “not high risk” – and given direction on whether they can return to work or need to self-quarantine.
 They also will be offered (and encouraged to have) testing on Day 1 and Day 7 if desired, although this testing result, if negative, will not negate the risk assessment and self-quarantine decision.

 For an exposure involving a COVID-positive employee, due to confidentiality requirements under the Americans with Disabilities Act and guidance from the Equal Employment Opportunity Commission (EEOC), and in order to protect our employees’ privacy, Occupational Health is more restricted in what information can be disclosed.
 If the source employee consents, their COVID status can be disclosed to their immediate supervisor or manager to assist with compiling a list of other employees who might have had close contact as part of an appropriate health care response.
 However, neither Occupational Health nor managers are permitted to disclose the identity of or any medical details about the source employee to others.